 PAT services also include developmental screening.
-The tools used for these screenings are two versions of the Ages and Stages Questionnaire, the ASQ-3 and the ASQ: SE-2.
+The tools used for these screenings are two versions of the Ages and Stages Questionnaire, the ASQ-3 and the ASQ:SE.
 The ASQ-3 assesses five skill areas: communication, gross motor, fine motor, problem solving, and personal-social.
-Social-emotional screening on the ASQ:SE-2 addresses self-regulation, compliance, communication, adaptive behaviors, autonomy, affect, and interaction with people.
+Social-emotional screening using the ASQ:SE, or a more recent version, ASQ:SE-2, examines self-regulation, compliance, communication, adaptive behaviors, autonomy, affect, and interaction with people.
 In total, 6,131 ASQ-3 assessments and 4,974 ASQ:SE or ASQ:SE-2 assessments were included in the evaluation data.
-The majority of ASQ-3 assessment results showed that children were on track for typical development, with 86.9% to 91.8% of all ASQ-3 assessments resulting in "on track" status across the various developmental domains.
-The majority of ASQ:SE assessment results showed that children were not experiencing developmental delays, with 82.1% to 86.1% of assessments resulting in "on track" status.
+Importantly, the majority of ASQ-3 assessment results showed that children were on track for typical development, with 86.9% to 91.8% of all ASQ-3 assessments resulting in "on track" status across the various developmental domains.
+The majority of ASQ:SE/ASQ:SE-2 assessment results showed that between 82.1% and 86.1% of assessments showed children to be "on track" with regard to the development of social-emotional and behavioral skills.
+Thus, 8-18% of screenings suggested some level of developmental and/or social-emotional delays; this early identification of potential delays fortunately allows for referrals to be made for more comprehensive evaluation.